The glass ceiling – why companies get it wrong

 I will argue that the numerical argument is valid but incomplete.
 Individual factors also keep women from advancing.
 To understand this, we will look at the example of L’Oréal.

-Let’s take a closer look at what happens on the individual level.
+So let’s take a closer look at what happens on the individual level.

 6 individual pain points that keep women from advancing